-Rooms H & J are equipped with a dual boot (Windows 7 & OSX) production iMac and an audiovisual cabinet with region free DVD, VHS and Laserdisc video players all of which are connected through a dual high definition projector set up that allows for media and instructional material to be displayed side by side.
+Rooms H & J are equipped with an OSX production iMac and an audiovisual cabinet with region free DVD, VHS and Laserdisc video players all of which are connected through a dual high definition projector set up that allows for media and instructional material to be displayed side by side.
 Seats approximately 60 using a flexible table and chair set up that can be arranged in multiple different learning styles.
 Please use this form for reservations.

 Rooms F & G are dedicated production rooms for the creation and editing of all things audiovisual.
 In each room is a state of the art 27” iMac equipped with an array of editing software.
 A list off all the editing software can be found here.
 In addition to editing software there is equipment that can be borrowed from the reference desk for the aid in creation or editing of audiovisual projects.
 A full list of the equipment can be found here.